Alive Ukemi/Dead Ukemi

 Sugano said the job of Uchideshi is to take ukemi.
 This is at the heart of being a student as well.
 Ukemi is learning the soft internal side of Aikido, to be inside the technique like a surfer riding through a wave as it crashes down.
 Ukemi is a critical part of Aikido and of life.
 Ukemi is having connection with the forces that move with and around us.
 It is also how we learn to make technique work.
 Ukemi must be fast, yielding, subtle and alive in order to be able to transfer these understandings to the heart of what it is to do technique.
 Because the truth is no Aikido technique works as it is done in the dojo.
 To make technique work in real situations you need the hard application of technique gives, with the second by second awareness and fast movement ukemi teaches.
 If one does not train in ukemi one cannot hope to make Aikido technique work.
 But as well as feeding technique, it must be practical and something that works in real life.

 I was on patrol with the Marines in Helmand, Afghanistan.
 We had been trying for several days to get into this area but stopped each time- first comms down and then IEDs.
 Finally, we made it to the area bordering Marjah proper and we were ambushed.
-As the firing raked through the foliage to the left of us with one body the Marines and I went down.
+As the firing raked through the foliage to the left of us with one body the Marines and I went down, the Marines to the ground and myself into an irrigation canal.
 As I went down I clearly saw my partner and interpreter still standing.
-This was the second time I watched him react slowly and was amazed he was still standing while fire went around us.
+Had the fire been more accurate they would have both been killed.

 This is ukemi.